Chuck Hiers

 Chuck Hiers (born April 21, 1959) is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series, driving the No. 11 Toyota Camry for Fast Track Racing.
+He last competed part-time in the ARCA Menards Series, driving the No. 11 Toyota Camry for Fast Track Racing.

 Racing career

 ARCA Menards Series

 Hiers made his ARCA Menards Series debut in 2003 at Charlotte Motor Speedway.
 Hiers finished 32nd in his series debut.
 Hiers returned in 2004 at Daytona International Speedway, finishing 30th.
-Hiers did not return to the series until 2018 at Daytona, finishing 16th.
-The following year, he had his best career finish, 14th at Daytona.
+Hiers did not return to the series until 2018 at Daytona, finishing sixteenth.
+The following year, he had his best career finish, fourteenth at Daytona.